afredston/range-edge-niches/README.md

 1. `validate_range_limits.R` filters the VAST output for only range limits that actually fall in the study region, based on passing certain filters.
 This needs to be re-run every time VAST is re-run in `get_range_limits.R`
 1. `get_temp_all.R` fetches historical SST data from the [NOAA ERDDAP server](https://coastwatch.pfeg.noaa.gov/erddap/index.html) for each region. `get_temp_all.R` and `crop_temp_all.R` only need to be run once
 1. `crop_temp_all.R` takes the SST datasets and crops them to within the US EEZ and a depth cutoff
-1. `match_sst_to_axis.R` matches SST values to points along the axis of range limit measurement for each study region, and combines SST datasets where necessary
+1. `match_sst_to_axis.R` matches SST values to points along the axis of range limit measurement for each study region, and combines SST datasets where necessary.
+This doesn't need to be re-run if new edges are generated, because it takes as input the VAST coordinates, not the range edge positions.
-1. `analyze_range_limits.R`
+1. `analyze_range_limits.R` executes all models to analyze range edges.